George E. Morgan: Artistic career

-his earliest dated work, reveals a sophisticated hold on translating a large scale real-world geographical area into a small two-dimensional space.
+Old Covered Bridge between Randolph and Gardiner, his earliest dated work, reveals a sophisticated hold on translating a large scale real-world geographical area into a small two-dimensional space.
 The broadly defined spaces of color and short perspective remind us of another artist working in Maine, Milton Avery.
 Or even a Diebenkorn.
 The same applies for Moulton Mill, and Ice Houses on the Kennebec River.
 The topography is delineated in broad shapes and laid out in colors that work in a formal sense, not necessarily in a real-world sense.
 Accuracy did not trump color or compositional balance.
 Representational artists even have to lie a little.